unparalleled-js/docs-1/docs/connectors/zendesk/new-user-trigger.md

 ---

 # Zendesk - New user triggers
 This trigger picks up new users that are created.
 Each user is processed as a separate job.
 It checks for new jobs once every poll interval.
-The poll interval can be 10 mins or 5 mins, depending on your plan.
-Check the [Pricing and Plans page](https://www.workato.com/pricing?audience=general) to find out more.

 ![New user trigger](~@img/connectors/zendesk/new-user-trigger.png)
 *New user trigger*